To be the best lab we can be, members of the DeAngelis lab agree that we are expected to:

 - Take responsibility for our own research, and that of our lab peers by providing a supportive and accepting environment in which accomplishments are rewarded, and constructive criticisms are always welcome.

-This page has general expectations for everyone in the lab, in no particular order, and following that, specific expectations as they vary by different types of members of the lab.
+Our lab has agreed on these general expectations for everyone in the lab, in no particular order, as well as specific expectations for different types of roles of the lab.

 Collaborative research.
 Our lab group is collaborative, and your PI is a coinvestigator on all projects.
 We share viewing access to all protocols, data, research and results internally through OSF, Overleaf, and/or Google docs.
 When you begin your work in the lab, we will have a shared online document where we can share research plans, data, shared papers, and writing.
 You should expect to have a dedicated folder for your project where you share results, plans and progress here.
 A shared meeting notes document for both agenda items to discuss, and benchmarks for short-term and long-term goals.
 People working on projects funded by public funds are obligated to share data and scripts at the time of publication, and this shared repository will also act as a place to draft these open source final documents.

 Attendance.
 All lab members are expected to contribute towards making the lab a fun, safe, intellectual place for scientific discovery.
 With the freedom to pursue what interests you comes the responsibility of being a committed lab member; this means you show up to lab events, group meetings, and individual meetings prepared and on time.
 These meetings are mandatory for all lab members except for undergraduate students; if you cannot make an event, it is your responsibility to let me and other lab members know in a timely manner.